 c) A decision to allow a student to enroll in PSYC 301 may be contingent on one or more strategies to promote adequate preparation for and success in PSYC 301.
 The strategies recommended or required will be put into writing and will depend on the individual student and the input of the student’s PSYC 201 instructor and academic advisor.
 Examples of such strategies include, but are not limited to one or more of the following:

-· taking another math or statistics course prior to enrolling in PSYC 301;
+· taking another math or statistics course before enrolling in PSYC 301;

 · passing a test of basic concepts covered in PSYC 201 (e.g., something like a PSYC 201 final);